 Teachers can take out maternity leave loans without the risk of losing their jobs and health insurance while at home recovering from childbirth or bonding with their newborn baby.

-The federal Family Medical Leave Act (FMLA) provides these critical legal protections to only about 50% of employees working for private companies.
+The federal Family Medical Leave Act (FMLA) provides these critical legal protections to only about 50% of private company employees.

 However, FMLA has special provisions for teachers (instructional employees).